k3d-io/k3d/README.md

 1. Clone this repo, e.g. via `go get -u github.com/rancher/k3d`
 2. Inside the repo run
+   - 'make install-tools' to make sure required go packages are installed
+3. Inside the repo run
-   - `make` to build for your current system
+   - `make build` to build for your current system
    - `go install` to install it to your `GOPATH`
    - `make build-cross` to build for all systems